marijnh/Eloquent-JavaScript/06_object.md

 console.log(`Júlia is ${ages["Júlia"]}`);
 // → Júlia is 62
-console.log(`Is Jack's age known? ${"Jack" in ages}`);
+console.log("Is Jack's age known?", "Jack" in ages);
-// → Is Jack's age known? false console.log(`Is toString's age known? ${"toString" in ages}`);
+// → Is Jack's age known? false console.log("Is toString's age known?", "toString" in ages);
 // → Is toString's age known? true
 ```

 {{index "Object.prototype", "toString method"}}

-Here, the object's property names are names, and their values ages.
+Here, the object's property names are the people's names, and the
-But we certainly didn't list anybody named toString in our map.
-Yet,
+property values their ages.
+But we certainly didn't list anybody named
-because plain objects derive from `Object.prototype`, it looks like
+toString in our map.
+Yet, because plain objects derive from
-the property is there.
+`Object.prototype`, it looks like the property is there.

 {{index "Object.create function", prototype}}